finom/docs.vovk.dev/docs/api.md

 ### `VovkReturnType` type

-Extracts return type from a controller method and unwraps promise.
+Extracts return type from a controller method and unwraps the promise.

 ### `VovkYieldtype` type

-Extracts yield type from a generator controller method.
+Extracts yield type from a controller method implemented as a generator.

 ```ts
 // /src/modules/hello/HelloState.ts